salakis/ssss/README.md

 On comparably modern systems, the script delivers a working seedbox setup in less than 20 seconds.

 It installs `transmission-daemon` from the default Ubuntu repository and `caddy` with enabled TLS using Let's Encrypt as reverse proxy for the Transmission web UI and serving the downloaded files.
+Therefore, the web interface and files are served by default using HTTP/2 and a valid HTTPS certificate.

 It requires systemd and has been tested on Ubuntu 16.04 LTS on following architectures: